thiagosindra/higher-resolution-hypothesis/docs/hrh-paper.md

 Within the Distributed Pathway Model, stimming—or self-stimulatory movement—arises as a **reactive motor cascade**, not as a consciously selected or learned coping strategy.
 When distributed propagation exceeds inhibitory containment, concurrent activation spreads from emotional and sensory circuits into motor regions through shared or weakly gated branches.
 The result is a spontaneous discharge of accumulated neural activity into patterned movement.

 These movements are *reactive*, in that they originate from internal propagation rather than deliberate volition.
-What appears as an intentional or regulatory act is often the brain's intrinsic way of offloading excess activation through its most accessible output channels—the motor system.
+What appears as an intentional or regulatory act is actually excess activation finding its path of least resistance—motor circuits with weakly gated connections.
 This explains why stimming can emerge suddenly during heightened emotional or sensory states: overlapping networks reach a point of cascade where excitation naturally extends into motor pathways.

 Once the movement begins, repetition can continue as long as reactive propagation remains above threshold.
 In this document, stimming is treated strictly as a **reactive motor cascade**—an output of cross-domain spillover into motor pathways.
 Any secondary effects (e.g., a person reporting that it "feels calming") are **outside the scope** of this paper and are **not** asserted here as mechanistic stabilization.